 The commissioning process is strategic and cyclical in nature, with improved health outcomes for individuals, communities and other stakeholders.

-Explore the five phases of the Commissioning cycle below.
+Explore the five phases of the Commissioning Cycle below or find out more via our commissioning resources.

 Adelaide PHN is tasked with commissioning services to meet the primary health care needs of the Adelaide Metropolitan community.